Secret murder indictment unsealed in Katelyn Markham case

 “I think a lot of people, if not a vast majority of people, suspected him.
 Statistically, it’s the spouse or the boyfriend, or you know, I mean, 95% of cases like this, it’s their spouse or boyfriend or fiancé.
 So, if you’re looking at it, it should’ve happened.”

-Carter was allegedly the last person to see Katelyn alive and called 911 to report her disappearance.
+Fairfield police have said Carter was the last person to see Katelyn alive and called 911 to report her disappearance.

 Listen to the call in the video below.